CS-433/project2_brainAge/README.md

 ## Report:

-A 4 page scientific report with the appendix describes the entire project and how we contributed to
+A 4 page scientific report describes the entirety of the project, the goals that we were aiming for, and the workflow we established to obtain our results.
+The optimal prediction results we obtained are all clearly displayed in the appendix of the report.